IvanBamBam96/Ivan_Ortega/README.md

 ### Hi there, I'm ivan -  👋

-Highly motivated, passionate, fast learner, enthusiastic about programming.
+i´m from argentina,Highly motivated, passionate, fast learner, enthusiastic about programming.
 I am responsible and a team player looking for opportunities as a developer to implement all my knowledge, continue learning and improving my skills.

 I have knowledge in inglish and improve it permanently.

 ## I'm a student and  Developer in constantly improvement!!